Best Mattress for Hot Sleepers

 - Memory foam has the ability to conform to your curves, but can often trap heat around your body.
-Plant-based memory foam and gel-infused memory foam sleep cooler than the traditional one, as do other infused type of foams including copper.
+Plant-based memory foam and gel-infused memory foam sleep cooler than the traditional one, as do other infused types of foams including copper and graphite infused foams.

-- Latex also conforms to your contours but its natural springiness allows you to not be trapped inside.
-Natural latex sleeps much cooler as compared to its synthetic counterparts due to its inherent properties which don’t trap heat.
+- Latex also conforms to your body curves but it is bouncy and responsive which prevents you from sinking too much into the bed and feel enveloped and hot.
+Natural latex sleeps much cooler as compared to its synthetic counterparts due to its naturally cooling properties.

-- Innerspring (coil) mattresses have a very open structure which is very breathable.
+- Innerspring (coil) mattresses have open structure and are very breathable.
 They allow air to circulate around the coils so they generally sleep cool.